ahad30/Contact_Management/README.md

 # Contact Us User Authentication Management Application

-This is a Full Stack Developer Intern assignment project.
+This is a Full Stack project.
 The application is a "Contact Us" User Authentication Management System with frontend, admin, and backend functionalities.
 It allows users to submit their contact details, which are stored in a MongoDB database.
 Admins can securely log in, view, and manage the submitted data.

 ### Features